 Before beginning your undergraduate History of Art degree programme here at Birmingham you may be wondering if there is anything you could be doing to prepare.

-The first year modules will provide a thorough introduction to History of Art, but if you do find that you have some spare time beforehand, here are some recommendations from some of our lecturers to really get you thinking and to further add to the excited anticipation of your future studies.
+The first year modules will provide a thorough introduction to History of Art, but if you do find that you have some spare time beforehand, here are some recommendations from some of our lecturers and to really get you thinking and to further add to the excited anticipation of your future studies.

 T. Fleischmann's Time Is The Thing A Body Moves Through is a book length essay that reflects on contemporary experiences of gender, sexuality, and community through memoir and the art of the Cuban-American artist Felix Gonzalez-Torres.
 It's in the vein of recent queer writing by people like Maggie Nelson and Ariel Goldberg - writing that thinks actively about how people live with artworks in order to explore identity.